fede-gut-mad/project3-qa/README.md

 ## **Overview**

-This repo contains an automated test suite for LanguageWire's QA Automation assignmnet.
-The suite tests a demo version of LW's translation platform embedded on their public business page.
+The suite tests a demo version of translation platform embedded on their public business page.

 The suite covers the following use-cases: